KennethLeeJE8/tftanalysis_set3/README.md

 inGameDuration: how long you were in game

-combination: A list of key values showing combination and count
+combination: A list of key values showing traits or origin and count

-key: Combination
+key: Trait or Origin Name

-value: the number of combinations
+value: the count of the trait or origin

-champion: json file, list of key values key : Champion name
+champion: json file, list of key values

+key : Champion name

 value : Item, Stars